waggle-sensor/sensors/v4.1/README.md

 | --- | --- | --- |
 |varies|0 or 1 of 1st bit & 0x00 - 0x7F|varies, <= 127 bytes|

 Basically, the [**coresense 4 plugin**](https://github.com/waggle-sensor/plugin_manager/blob/master/plugins/coresense_4/plugin.py) provides encoding and decoding services with regard to **Waggle protocol**.
 Therefore if you use the *plugin*, you only need to see [**sensor_table.conf**](https://github.com/waggle-sensor/plugin_manager/blob/master/plugins/coresense_4/sensor_table.conf).
-Moreover, the *plugin* is connected with [**pywaggle protocol v5**](https://github.com/waggle-sensor/pywaggle/tree/master/waggle/protocol/v5) so that the *plugin* provides converted values when an option *--hrf* is given.
+Moreover, the *plugin* is connected with [**PyWaggle protocol v5**](https://github.com/waggle-sensor/pywaggle/tree/master/waggle/protocol/v5) so that the *plugin* provides converted values when an option *--hrf* is given.
 For more information about data convertion service, please refer [**coresense 4 plugin README**](https://github.com/waggle-sensor/plugin_manager/tree/master/plugins/coresense_4).

-Additionally, if a new sensor is added on and user wants to get decoded and converted values through the **plugin** and **pywaggle**, the user must update **pywaggle** by adding information of the sensor for the post-processing in [waggleprotocol spec](https://github.com/waggle-sensor/pywaggle/blob/develop/waggle/protocol/v5/waggleprotocol_spec.py) and [convertion process code](https://github.com/waggle-sensor/pywaggle/tree/develop/waggle/protocol/v5/utils).
-If **pywaggle** is not updated, the plugin just ignore the subpacket of the new sensor because it is not reported to be processed.
+Additionally, if a new sensor is added on and user wants to get decoded and converted values through the **plugin** and **PyWaggle**, the user must update **PyWaggle** by adding information of the sensor for the post-processing in [waggleprotocol spec](https://github.com/waggle-sensor/pywaggle/blob/develop/waggle/protocol/v5/waggleprotocol_spec.py) and [convertion process code](https://github.com/waggle-sensor/pywaggle/tree/develop/waggle/protocol/v5/utils).
+If **PyWaggle** is not updated, the plugin just ignore the subpacket of the new sensor because it is not reported to be processed.

 ## Flowchart of Coresense Firmware Version 4.1